MercuryNuGet/Mercury/README.md

 "Simple assert".Assert(() => Assert.AreEqual(2, 1 + 1)),
 ```

-This will emit a single test with the text "Simple assert" included in the test name.
+This will emit a single unit test with the text "Simple assert" included in the test name.

 ###Arrange